 At Mineral Community Hospital (MCH), we understand that our mission is to improve the health and quality of life of our community.
 MCH is a Level IV Trauma Receiving Facility.
-We provide inpatient, outpatient, 24-hour emergency room care, assisted living, long-term care and physical therapy, as well as many other health care services you may not expect to find in a rural hospital and health center.
+We provide inpatient, outpatient, 24-hour emergency room care, long-term care and physical therapy, as well as many other health care services you may not expect to find in a rural hospital and health center.

 As Mineral County’s primary health care provider, we offer acute care services, both skilled and long-term care, and outpatient and physician services.

 The hospital has an annual budget of $6M, and with 80 employees is one of the larger private employers in the county.